 If this furnace replaces a furnace that was connected to a vent system or chimney, the vent or vent connectors of other remaining appliances may need to be re-sized.
 Vent systems or vent connectors of other appliances must be sized to the minimum size as determined using appropriate table found in the current edition of National Fuel Gas Code NFPA 54/ANSI Z223.1.
-In Canada, refer to the current edition of the CAN/CSA-B149.1
+In Canada, refer to CAN/CSA-B149.1

 An abandoned masonry chimney may be used as a raceway for properly insulated and supported combustion-air (when applicable) and vent pipes.
-Each furnace must have its own set of combustion-air and vent pipes and be terminated individually, as shown in Figure 50 for Direct Vent (2-pipe) system or Figure 51 for ventilated combustion air option.
+Each furnace must have its own set of combustion-air and vent pipes and be terminated individually, as shown in Figure 49 for Direct Vent (2-pipe) system or Figure 50 for ventilated combustion air option.